sheltermanager/asm3/doc/manual/wordkeys.rst

     Just the src attribute value for a thumbnail link to the preferred document image.
 DocumentQRLink
     An <img> tag containing a link to QR code that references a URL to the animal's record within ASM.
-Supports the pixel height suffix.
-DocumentQRShare
+Supports an optional pixel height suffix with the following values: 50, 100, 150, 200, eg: <<DocumentQRLink100>> DocumentQRShare
     An <img> tag containing a link to a QR code that references a URL to the "share a link to this animal" public page for the animal.
-Supports the pixel height suffix, eg: <<DocumentQRShare500>>
+Supports an optional pixel height suffix with the following values: 50, 100, 150, 200,
+    eg: <<DocumentQRShare>>, <<DocumentQRShare200>>
 ShelterCode
     The animal's shelter code
 ShortShelterCode